genicsblog/genicsblog.com/_posts/gouravkhunger/2023-06-24-9-hand-picked-free-heroku-alternative-hosting-platforms.md

 - Apps on Cyclic do not sleep even on the free tier.
 - Cyclic's smart caching technology delivers the best performance globally.
-- Features cron jobs technology with 1 second precision triggering.
+- Features its cron jobs technology with 1 second precision triggering.
 - Easily scalable.

 ### Cons